California Kids' Plates Program

-Most recently, through a Request for Application (RFA) released in August 2012, the Kids’ Plates Program awarded projects for 2013-14 to focus on educational interventions to address bicycle and pedestrian safety in underserved and rural communities using the Safe Routes to School (SRTS) evidence-based model.
-The projects include:
+Through a Request for Application (RFA) released in August 2012, the Kids’ Plates Program awarded projects for 2013-15 to focus on educational interventions to address bicycle and pedestrian safety in underserved and rural communities using the Safe Routes to School (SRTS) evidence-based model.
+The projects included:

 · Northern Region – WalkSacramento (working with selected elementary schools in Amador, El Dorado, Placer, Sacramento, and Yuba counties)